OutSystems/docs-product/src/develop/data/offline/sync-checklist.md

 Does the app clear the pending sync requests when needed?
 :   The syncs started by TriggerOfflineDataSync wait in a queue until they run.
 There are some instances where a sync must run with a higher priority or you no longer need the currently queued syncs to run.
 To do this, call TriggerOfflineDataSync with the input DiscardPendingSyncUnits set to True to clear the sync queue.

+Have you received the  syncWrapper is not a function error?
+:   The TriggerOfflineDataSync action calls the OfflineDataSyncEvents web block, which is required to be on the same screen.
+OutSystems templates include OfflineDataSyncEvents by default on the layout blocks.
+However, if this error occurs, ensure that the OfflineDataSyncEvents web block in the same screen where the TriggerOfflineDataSync action is called.

 ## End User Experience